Particular/docs.particular.net/servicecontrol/upgrades/replacing-audit-instances/powershell.md

 ---
-title: Replacing Audit instance with PowerShell
+title: Replacing an Audit instance with PowerShell
-summary: Instructions on how to upgrade ServiceControl Audit instances with zero downtime
+summary: Instructions on how to replace a ServiceControl Audit instance with zero downtime
 reviewed: 2024-07-10
 ---